 Do you want to know and see more of us gay couple travel bloggers?
 Stay tuned on Instagram, Twitter, YouTube, and Facebook!
-See you around in Peru, South America, and on one of our next gay pride trips around the world!
+See you around in Peru, South America, and on one of our next gay pride trips worldwide!

 Do you like it?
 PIN IT!

-Please note: This gay-friendly trip to Peru was made possible in close collaboration with KLM Royal Dutch Airlines, Marco from LlamaTrip.com, and the Tourism board of Peru.
+Please note: This gay-friendly trip to Peru was made possible in close collaboration with KLM Royal Dutch Airlines, Marco from LlamaTrip.com, and the Tourism Board of Peru.
 Additionally, we are thankful for all the tips and help to come from our wonderful readers, followers, new and old friends from all over the world, and Colombia.
-Nevertheless, our opinion, our photos, our videos, and our writings are our own, as always.
+Nevertheless, our opinion, photos, videos, and writings are our own, as always.